heavyk/shake-sphere/loves-labour-s-lost-(his-mind).md

 ### 2023-12-17 08:16 - I beseech you sir

-to please contact a good friend of mine, a wonderful don joaquin ayuso! he will instruct you much :) fare thee well.
+to please contact a good friend of mine, a wonderful don joaquin ayuso. he will instruct you much :) fare thee well.